opencollective/documentation/fiscal-hosts/virtual-cards.md

 Select a Collective then select a user who is responsible for this card.
 This user will be automatically added to expenses created when a purchase is made using this card and they will be notified and asked to provide an receipt.

-Click 'save card' to save the card to the Collective.
+Click 'Save Card' to save the card to the Collective.

 ### Viewing Card details